Geryes-Doumit/Python-discord-bot/README.md

 Activates or deactivates a feature.

 `/help`:
-Shows the list of available commands
+Shows the list of available commands.

 ## My class' specific commands
 These commands are only available in a personal server.